michalzalobny/3d-renderer-in-c/README.md

 No GPU, or OpenGL.
 Just a C compiler and linear algebra.

 In this project, I'm using the Left-Handed coordinate system.
+Z-values increase when going into the screen.

 ## Content